 How much do we really know about the Halloween Holiday?
 Most of us dress up in scary costumes, take our children trick-or-treating, and carve faces into pumpkins, yet do we know why we do this?
 Here are some silly facts you might not know about one of our favorite holidays.
 Take a look…

 Celts were the ones who started the costume ritual

 Celts wore costumes and masks during the festival of Samhain to ward off the paranormal, evil spirits that could travel into the world of the living for a short period of time.

 Catholics started the moniker “Halloween” holiday

 For three days the Catholic holiday Hallowmas was celebrated in honor of the saints.
 It allowed people to pray for their recently deceased loved ones.
 During the 11th century, a decree was made by the Pope that the ritual should last from Oct.
 31st through Nov.
 2nd.
-It was celebrated at the same time of the Samhain festival.
-It was believed that they had started this to try to convert the pagans into Christians.
+To be celebrated at the same time of the Samhain festival.
+One belief is that they started this tradition to convert the pagans into Christians.
 By the 18th century “All Hallow’s Eve” had evolved into the commonly known word “Hallowe’en”.